 You might know Guatemala as the tiny country that was once the land of the Mayan civilization due to the number of archaeological sites in it.
 Or maybe you know it as the place for a tiny colonial-styled city that was once the capital of the whole Central American territory.
 The adventurous ones might know it as a place filled with tons of mountains and volcanoes covered with dense forests and divided by rivers to explore.
 Or maybe you heard that it is a good place to learn Spanish at a good price.
 Guatemala is well known for tons of animals and its sea turtles, mountains, its ancient Mayan roots, and colonial past.
 Learn how to be part of this huge effort.

-Those are all great reasons to come to the country but there is yet another one that not a lot of travelers are aware of.
+Those are all great reasons to come to the country, but there is yet another one that not a lot of travelers are aware of.
 That’s its Pacific Coast.

 You won’t find crystal clear, calm waters or white sand or large all-inclusive resorts on this side of the country but it is an important area for wildlife conservation.
 This is the nesting site for three species of endangered sea turtles.
 It is in fact one of the few places in the world that receives so many species.
-Plus, these turtles are extremely important to preserving the marine habitats.
+Plus, these turtles are extremely important to preserving marine habitats.

 For that reason, tons of locals and foreigners have started working towards protecting them from poachers.
-There are anywhere from 10 to 15 organizations protecting sea turtle eggs and making sure the largest amount of them result in healthy baby turtles that are later released on the sea.
+There are anywhere from 10 to 15 organizations protecting sea turtle eggs and making sure the largest amount of them results in healthy baby turtles that are later released on the sea.

-But before talking about the different organizations doing this work and offering turtle release tours lets learn about the sea turtles that you might be able to run into if you visit during the nesting season.
+But before talking about the different organizations doing this work and offering turtle release tours, lets learn about the sea turtles that you might be able to run into if you visit during the nesting season.